 It is effective at low speeds.

-Water is a thousand denser than air, which makes it possible to produce electricity at low speeds.
+Water is a thousand times denser than air, which makes it possible to produce electricity at low speeds.
 Based on calculations, power can be generated even at 1 minute per second, which is equivalent to a little over 3 feet per second.

 It serves as coastal protection.